List of Game Boy accessories: Game Boy Color

+Jaguar/Singer Sewing Machines

+Jaguar International released the "Nuyell" sewing machine (with a later deluxe model) in early 2000, with the Singer Corporation licensing and selling it as the "Izek" later that same year.
+There also existed a deluxe model of the "Nuyell", notably including a Game Boy Pocket.
+The sewing machines allowed the user to connect using a Game Boy Color and the cartridges that came with the machine.
+This allowed the user to embroider various letters and shapes and was designed to be a control interface, not a game.
+Jaguar International later released a new model, the "Nuotto", with significantly more features.
+One add-on cartridge created for this model by Jaguar was Mario Family, which allowed users to embroider a variety of characters from the Mario series of games.
+A similar game based on the Kirby franchise, Kirby Family, was developed but never released, though a ROM of the game surfaced in the 2020 Nintendo data leak.

 Magic Card

-The magic card is an accessory that is used to change the color on a regular GB game on a GBC.
+The Magic Card is an accessory that is used to change the color on a regular GB game on a GBC.

 Boom Box Boy

 The Boom Box Boy, or the Game Boy FM Radio, is an accessory that plugs into the Link Cable port on the side of the unit.
 There are buttons to scan for radio stations or reset the scanning, volume control, and a headphone jack.
 It could also be used with the Game Boy Pocket.